skip to main |

 The school policies in contention are designed to keep schools from segregating along the same lines as neighborhoods.
 In Seattle, only high school students are affected.
 Louisville's plan applies systemwide.

-From a NY Times editorial:
+NY Times editorial:

 The Louisville and Seattle plans are precisely the kind of benign race-based policies that the court has long held to be constitutional.
 Promoting diversity in education is a compelling state interest under the equal protection clause, and these districts are using carefully considered, narrowly tailored plans to make their schools more diverse.